mordentral/VRExpansionPlugin/README.md

 * Add the VRExpansionPlugin to your projects PublicDependencyModuleNames in the projects build.cs if you have c++ code included.

+* IF you do not have c++ code, use the Add New button in the editor and add a blank c++ class to your project.

-I will push pre-compiled binaries for all builds as well but I highly suggest that you have an installed compiler as it will re-build the project files for other engine versions for you then.
+I will push pre-compiled binaries for all builds as well eventually when the plugin is stable enough for it, but until then installing it in the project instead of the engine is better.

 ### How do I use it? ###